 Ch 81.
 Independent Reading in Chemistry.
 Units by arrangement.
 Prerequisite: instructor's permission.
 Occasional advanced work involving reading assignments and a report on special topics.
 No more than 12 units in Ch 81 may be used as electives in the chemistry option.

-Ch 82/182.
+Ch 82.
 Senior Thesis Research.
 9 units; first, second, third terms.
-Prerequisites: instructor's permission.
-Three terms of Ch 82/182 are to be completed during the junior and/or senior year of study.
-Ch 182 is taken only by students pursuing a joint B.S./M.S. degree in Chemistry.
+Prerequisites: Instructor's permission.
+Three terms of Ch 82 are to be completed during the junior and/or senior year of study.
 At the end of the third term, students enrolled in Ch 82 will present a thesis of approximately 20 pages (excluding figures and references) to the mentor and the Chemistry Curriculum and Undergraduate Studies Committee.
 The thesis must be approved by both the research mentor and the CUSC.
-Students enrolled in Ch 182 will present a Masters Thesis, as described in requirements for the Masters degree.
 An oral thesis defense will be arranged by the CUSC in the third term for all enrollees.
-The first two terms of Ch 82/182 will be taken on a pass/fail basis, and the third term will carry a letter grade.
-Instructor: Staff.
+The first two terms of Ch 82 will be taken on a pass/fail basis, and the third term will carry a letter grade.
+Instructors: Okumura, staff.

 Ch 90.
 Oral Presentation.
 3 units (2-0-1); second term.
 Training in the techniques of oral presentation of chemical and biochemical topics.
 Practice in the effective organization and delivery of technical reports before groups.
 Strong oral presentation is an essential skill for successful job interviews and career advancement.
 Graded pass/fail.
 Class size limited to 12 students.
 Instructor: Bikle.

 Ch/ChE 91.
 Scientific Writing.
-3 units (2-0-1); first, second terms.
+3 units (2-0-1); first, second, third terms.
 Training in the writing of scientific research papers for chemists and chemical engineers.
 Fulfills the Institute scientific writing requirement.
-Instructor: Parker.
+Instructors: Parker, Weitekamp.

 Ch 101.
 Chemistry Tutorials.
 3 units (1-0-2); third term.
 Small group study and discussion on special areas of chemistry, chemical engineering, molecular biology, or biophysics.
 Instructors drawn from advanced graduate students and postdoctoral staff will lead weekly tutorial sessions and assign short homework assignments, readings, or discussions.
 Tutorials to be arranged with instructors before registration.
-Instructors: Gray, Okumura, Stoltz, Tirrell.
+Instructors: Staff.

 Ch 102.
 Introduction to Inorganic Chemistry.
-9 units (3-0-6); third term.
+9 units (4-0-5); third term.
 Prerequisites: Ch 41 ab.
-Structure and bonding of inorganic species with special emphasis on spectroscopy, ligand substitution processes, oxidation-reduction reactions, organometallic and biological inorganic chemistry, and solid-state chemistry.
+Structure and bonding of inorganic species with special emphasis on spectroscopy, ligand substitution processes, oxidation-reduction reactions, organometallic, biological inorganic chemistry, and solid-state chemistry.
 Instructors: Hadt, See.

 Bi/Ch 110.
 Introduction to Biochemistry.
 12 units (4-0-8).
 For course description, see Biology.